 - Pineapple.
 I used a small tin, drained, and crushed with a fork.
 Try to find the pineapple in juice rather than syrup.

 - Light brown sugar.
-You could also use dark brown sugar, for a richer flavor.
+You could also use dark brown sugar, for a richer flavor, or use your favorite sugar replacement.

 - Firstly whisk up your egg replacer in a small ball.
 Set aside.